Rajinikanth: The Definitive Biography: Background

 Naman Ramachandran writes for Sight & Sound and Variety and has previously authored Lights, Camera, Masala: Making Movies in Mumbai.
-Ramachandran wanted to meet Rajinikanth when he began his work on the book but was not allowed to meet him for reasons of health.
-Later, Rajinikanth sent a note to him.
+Ramachandran wanted to meet Rajinikanth when he began his work on the book but was not allowed to meet him because of health.
+Later, Rajinikanth sent him a note.
 The author said that he had "tried to humanise Rajinikanth".
-Ramachandran met various people involved in Tamil, Telugu, Kannada, and Telugu films, Rajinikanth's brother, Rajinikanth's daughters Soundarya and Aishwarya, and his friends and acquaintances.
-He also searched Wikipedia and found that a fact about the actor's early life was wrong.
+Ramachandran met various people involved in Tamil, Telugu, and Kannada films, Rajinikanth's brother, Rajinikanth's daughters Soundarya and Aishwarya, and his friends and acquaintances.

+Naman also searched Wikipedia and found that a fact about the actor's early life was wrong.
 His mother had died when he was nine years old and not five as the online encyclopedia claimed.
 Ramachandran watched each of his films twice and was spending so much time on his research work that his wife said that she had "lost [him] to Rajinikanth" for those two years.
-Ramachandran met Rajinikanth while the book's subject was filming for Kochadaiiyaan in London.
-Prepared after two years of work researching, the book was released on 12 December 2012.
+Ramachandran met Rajinikanth while the book's subject was filming for Kochadaiiyaan (2014) in London.
+Prepared after two years of research, the book was released on 12 December 2012.
 A second edition was released in paperback form in January 2014.
 Ramachandran has stated that he would aim to make a third edition of the book if Penguin India agrees.